Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 Ghent was one of our favorite places in Belgium

 Brussels itself warrants a 3-day visit.
 There are so many fantastic museums to choose from, plus the EU Parliament, Mini-Europe and of course the Atomium.
 And so much more.
-Check out our Brussels guide of top things to do or start planning with our Brussels 3-day itinerary.
+Start planning with our Brussels 3-day itinerary.

 Other popular cities, like Bruges, Ghent and Antwerp, should all be on your list of places to visit in Belgium.
 The former two have lovely historical centers set on numerous canals.
 They are all easy day trips from Brussels on the fantastic Belgian trains.